Cholet Agglomération

-The Agglomération du Choletais, also simply known as CAC, is the intercommunal structure gathering the city of Cholet and its suburbs.
+Cholet Agglomération (before August 2023: Agglomération du Choletais) is the intercommunal structure gathering the city of Cholet and its suburbs.

 It is located in the Maine-et-Loire département, in the Pays de la Loire région (France).
 It was formed on 1 January 2017 by the merger of the former Communauté d'agglomération du Choletais, the Communauté de communes du Bocage and the Communauté de communes du Vihiersois-Haut-Layon.
 Its area is 788.0 km2.
 Its population was 104,382 in 2018, of which 54,186 in Cholet proper.

 Composition

-The Agglomération du Choletais gathers the following 26 communes:
+Cholet Agglomération gathers the following 26 communes: